mivanov/editkit/docs/source/upgrade.rst

 Upgrading
 =========

-When a new version of LocalWiki is released, you should upgrade to it.
+When a new version of EditKit is released, you should upgrade to it.
 If you installed using the Ubuntu packages, then upgrading to a new release is very simple.